-Location Vaccination, who was the supplier of these vaccines, is the property of Madam Fairshinda.
-She, however, did her operations under the medical license of Dr Paul E. McLaughlin.
+Location Vaccination, which was the supplier of these vaccines, is the property of Madam Fairshinda.
+She, however, did her operations under the medical license of Dr. Paul E. McLaughlin.

 The State Department of Public Health started to do investigations about the company and its operations in early February this year.
 This was after realizing that patients complained of swelling accompanied by pain on the injection site.